ZiyaoYin/ziyao/content/authors/admin/_index.md

     date_end: 2023-03-22
     summary: |
       Responsibilities include:
-      - Designed and implemented user-friendly UI/UX for a front-end webpage, enhancing navigability and visual appeal
+      - Side notes: Implemented notes page attached to each individual webpage that allows user to take notes in current page
-      - Created new full-stack infrastructure and micro-services API that allows the users to validate entries with database
+      - Report Page: Created new web page to allow multiple account creation in database; Created new full-stack infrastructure that allows the customer to file invalid check entries with existing checks in the system

 # Skills
 # Add your own SVG icons to `assets/media/icons/`